-We talked about inclusion and how everyone deserves to feel safe.
+We talked about inclusivity and how everyone deserves to feel safe.

-We talked about being a female and the worries she has about that in the world and on social media.
+We talked about being a female and her concerns about it in the world and on social media.

-About feeling insignificant as a 12-year-old in a massive world.
+About feeling insignificant as a 12-year-old in a vast universe.

-About friends of ours who are from different cultures and how they might feel when they go places where they might not feel welcomed.
+We talked about our friends from other cultures and how they might feel when they visit places where they may not be welcomed.

-About friends of ours who are of different colors and how they might feel when they go places where they might not feel welcomed.
+We talked about our friends who are different colors and how they might feel when they go to areas where they might not be welcomed.